 Unlike buses that travel across the city, shuttles typically function for rides from the airports to your hotel or any other location.

-If you’re considering an Airport Shuttle, Flybus is the first option to consider and is the most popular across the capital.
-The ticket costs $23 for adults and $11.7 for kids between 12-17.
+If you’re considering an Airport Shuttle, Flybus is the first option and is the most popular across the capital.
+The ticket costs $23 for adults and $11.7 for kids between 12 and 17.
+What else is good?
+Children under 11 ride for free!

 Taxi

-Taxi is another convenient transport system to roam around the city without worrying about travel expenses.
+Taxis are another convenient transport system to roam around the city without worrying about travel expenses.

 Hailing a taxi is pretty straightforward.
 You can find one in the cab ranks easily.
 Otherwise, you can get one from the road.
-As soon as you see a taxi approaching, lift your hand in the air, and if the cab is available (and if the driver spots you) they should pull over.
+As soon as you see a taxi approaching, lift your hand in the air, and if the cab is available (and if the driver spots you), they should pull over.

 Boat